S. Janaki: Tamil films

-S Janaki sang her first Tamil song in 1957.
-The song Singaravelane Deva from the movie Konjum Salangai brought her to limelight in Tamil films.
-M. S. Viswanathan gave her many hit songs every year throughout 60s and early 70s.
-It was the song Unnidathil ennaik kodutthen Avalukendru Or Manam (1971) that consolidated her position as the most promising singer thereafter.
+S. Janaki sang her first Tamil song in 1957.
+The song Singaravelane Deva from the movie Konjum Salangai brought her into the limelight in Tamil films.
+M. S. Viswanathan gave her many hit songs every year throughout the 60s and early 70s.
+It was the song Unnidathil ennaik kodutthen from Avalukendru Or Manam (1971) that consolidated her position among the most promising singers in the Tamil industry.

 She sang many songs under many famous composers.
-Ilaiyaraaja – S. P. Balasubrahmanyam- S Janaki combination gave hit after hit from mid 1970s till 1990s.
+The Ilaiyaraaja-S. P. Balasubrahmanyam-S. Janaki combination produced hit after hit from the mid 1970s till the 1990s.
 S Janaki is the only singer who has won state awards under the oft-called top three music composers of the state (M. S. Viswanathan, Ilaiyaraaja and A. R. Rahman).

 Some of her best solos in Tamil cinema are: